How to Choose the Best Running Jacket

 While there are many things, you should do and be aware of while running, wearing a bright and reflective jacket is a passive way to protect yourself from motorists.
 You should be looking for reflective material on all four planes.
 You need reflective material in front, back, and ideally wrapping around both arms.
 The movement and swinging motion of your arms help the reflective fabric stand out against other urban reflective materials.

 During daylight hours, the sun washes out the reflective material on jackets, and we rely on having colors that stand out against the environment.
 Having earth tones is not advised as you will blend into your surroundings.
 One thing the 80s jackets did get right was their incredibly bright fluorescent colors and random patterns.
-Our favorite jackets when it comes tp visibility are the Breeze and Anorak.
-Both offered 360-degree visibility at night and bright colors in the day.
-While there is no way to be entirely protected while road running, these two jackets certainly give you an edge.
+While there is no way to be entirely protected while road running, bright colors certainly give you an edge.